barbazul/1kfa/mod_guide_player.md

 to the supply rather than keeping it in your discard pile.

-## Other flip complications: Wound cards
+## Wound cards

 Sometimes you flip over a wound card and must lose a Stamina point.
 See the [Combat chapter](#combat).

-## Other flip complications: Teamwork Flip
+## Teamwork Flips

-Before a flip is executed, if other players have characters in the same scene as the spotlighted character, and there is nothing in the fiction preventing it, those other players may choose to have their characters *aid* the spotlighted character.
+Before a flip is executed, if other players have characters in the same scene as the character taking action, and there is nothing in the fiction preventing it, those other players may choose to have their characters *aid* the spotlighted character.
 They just chime in before the flip and say how their character helps out.